ksihja/datasciencecoursera/GettingAndCleaningData/README.md

 Files in test set has 2947 rows so these are also combined with cbind().

-Lastly combined traing data and test data are attached together by adding combined test data after combined training data row by row.
+Lastly combined training data and test data are attached together by adding combined test data after combined training data row by row (using rbind() ).

 * Step 2 ("Extracts only the measurements on the mean and standard deviation for each measurement"):